January 24, 2020

 After a divorce between two parents, custody over the children is a complicated process.
 In addition to ensuring you have the proper family law representation, all of your documents and information in order, and coming to an agreed-upon solution, you now have to uphold a parenting schedule, child support payments and so much more.

 But what happens when your job, a family emergency, or another situation requires you to move?
 Your parenting plan then has to be altered to accommodate for travel, expenses, and other factors.
 On top of that, what will the other parent think?
-Is your move allowed within the parenting plan?
+Is your relocation allowed within the parenting plan?

 During these trying times, Hagar & Phillips has your best interests in mind and will guide you through the multitude of questions you may have.